MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 aka.
 Jupyter Notebooks,
 runs on Compute Engines VM

-- An interactive tool for large-scale data exploration, transformation, analysis and visualization
+- An interactive tool for large-scale data exploration, transformation, analysis, and visualization
 - Integrated, open-source (built on Jupyter Notebooks)
-- Analyze data in BigQuery, Compute Engine and Cloud Storage using Python, SQL, and JAvaScript
+- Analyze data in BigQuery, Compute Engine, and Cloud Storage using Python, SQL, and JAvaScript
 - Easily deploy models to BigQuery

 ### 8.6.
 Google Cloud Machine Learning Platform

 Machine Learning is one branch of the field of AI.
 It is a way of solving problems, without explicitly coding the solution.
-Instead coders built systems that improve themselves over time, through repeated exposure to sample data, which we call training data.
+Instead, coders built systems that improve themselves over time, through repeated exposure to sample data, which we call training data.

-Google machine-learning platform is available as a cloud service, so you can add innovative capabilities to your applications.
+Google's machine-learning platform is available as a cloud service, so you can add innovative capabilities to your applications.

 Cloud ML
-The platform provides modern machine-learning services with pre-trained models and a platform to generate your own tailored models.
-There is a range is services that stretches from highly general to the pre-customized.
+The platform provides modern machine-learning services with pre-trained models and a platform to generate your tailored models.
+There is a range is services that stretch from highly general to pre-customized.

 TensorFlow is an open-source software library, that is exceptionally well suited for machine-learning applications like neural networks.
 You can run TensorFlow wherever you like, but GCP is an ideal place for it because ML models need lots of computing resources and lots of training data.